Mike Nichols: Early life

-Nichols was born Michael Igor Peschkowsky on November 6, 1931, in Berlin, Germany.
-He was a son of Brigitte (née Landauer) and Pavel Peschkowsky, a physician.
+Nichols was born Igor Mikhail Peschkowsky on November 6, 1931, in Berlin, Germany.
+He was a son of Brigitte Claudia (née Landauer) and Pavel Peschkowsky, a physician.
 His father was born in Vienna, Austria, to a Russian-Jewish immigrant family.
 Nichols's father's family had been wealthy and lived in Siberia, leaving after the Russian Revolution, and settling in Germany around 1920.
 Nichols's mother's family were German Jews.
 His maternal grandparents were Gustav Landauer, a leading theorist on anarchism, and author Hedwig Lachmann.

-Through his mother, Nichols was a third cousin twice removed of scientist Albert Einstein.
+Around age four, Nichols had lost his hair following an allergic reaction to an inoculation for whooping cough; consequently, when he reached adulthood he wore wigs and false eyebrows for the rest of his life.

-In April 1939, when the Nazis were arresting Jews in Berlin, seven-year-old Michael and his three-year-old brother Robert were sent alone to the United States to join their father, who had fled months earlier.
+In April 1939, when the Nazis were arresting Jews in Berlin, seven-year-old Mikhail and his three-year-old brother Robert were sent alone to the United States to join their father, who had fled months earlier.
 His mother joined the family by escaping through Italy in 1940.
 The family moved to New York City on April 28, 1939.
 His father, whose original name was Pavel Nikolaevich Peschkowsky, changed his name to Paul Nichols, Nichols derived from his Russian patronymic.
 Before Paul Nichols had received his U.S. medical license, he was employed by a union on 42nd Street, X-raying union members.
 He later had a successful medical practice in Manhattan, enabling the family to live near Central Park.